plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/testing/libfuzzer/README.md

 your fuzz target and submit it to ClusterFuzz.
 * [Efficient Fuzzer Guide] explains how to measure fuzz target effectiveness and ways to improve it.
-* [Guide to libprotobuf-mutator] walks through the steps necessary to create a fuzz target that expects a protobuf as input (instead of a byte stream).
+* [Guide to libprotobuf-mutator (LPM)] walks through the steps necessary to create a fuzz target that expects a protobuf as input (instead of a byte stream).
 In addition to fuzzing code that accepts protobufs, it can be used to fuzz code that requires multiple mutated inputs, or to generate inputs defined by a grammar.
 * [ClusterFuzz Integration] describes integration between ClusterFuzz and libFuzzer.
 * [Reproducing Bugs] describes how to reproduce bugs found by libFuzzer/AFL and reported by ClusterFuzz.
 * [Fuzzing on Chrome OS] describes how to write fuzzers for the non-browser parts of Chrome OS.
+* [AFL Integration] describes AFL's integration with Chromium and ClusterFuzz.
 * [Reference] contains detailed references for different integration parts.

 ## Trophies